Smoked Cream Cheese

 A smoky block of seasoned cream cheese in a skillet next to celery sticks, melba toast and peppers on a cutting board.

-What to serve with smoked cream cheese
+What I serve it with

 Vegetables